nickyreinert/orkestra/README.md

 ### Add CLI Validators

 Define new entries under `sub_agents` or `validation_tools` inside `.orkestra/config.yaml` to integrate linters, security scanners, or other automation.

+## Sub-Agents & Tools

+Orkestra's default configuration references example CLI tools (like `gemini-cli`, `mistral`, `claude-code`). **These are not installed by Orkestra.**

+You must:
+1. Install the CLI tools you want to use (e.g., `pip install gemini-cli` if available, or your own wrapper script).
+2. Ensure they are in your system `PATH`.
+3. Or, edit `.orkestra/config.yaml` to point to the correct executable path (e.g., `command: "/usr/bin/python3 scripts/my_gemini_wrapper.py"`).